Kia Picanto review - Engines, performance and drive

-While it’s no longer overall, an extended wheelbase and shorter overhangs give the Picanto a more dynamic appearance and tighter turning circle.
+While it’s no longer overall than the previous version, an extended wheelbase and shorter overhangs give the Picanto a more dynamic appearance and tighter turning circle.
 Lengthening the wheelbase has also improved the ride, so over rolling bumps the Picanto feels relatively relaxed for its size.
 Sharper ridges in the road cause the chassis to react abruptly, though – especially from the rear, where the car pogos up and down, lacking body control.
 Around town, this firmer edge to the ride is less noticeable, and the Picanto copes with ripped-up and rucked urban roads reasonably well.

 The crossover-inspired X-Line model sees the Picanto's ride height raised by 15mm.
 This makes access to the cabin marginally easier, but the extra road noise and firmer ride generated by its 16-inch alloys mean that the standard Picanto seems a better, and cheaper, option.

-The 1.0-litre Picanto does 0-62mph in 13.8 seconds, while the 1.2 shaves more than two seconds off the time to complete the dash in 11.6 seconds.
-The 99bhp 1.0 T-GDi turbo petrol manages 0-62mph in 9.8 seconds and feels quick in the mid-range.
+The 1.0-litre Picanto does 0-62mph in 13.8 seconds, while the 1.0 T-GDi turbo petrol shaves four seconds off the time to complete the dash in 9.8 seconds.
 Unfortunately, this engine is only offered in the more expensive GT-Line and GT-Line S models to go with their sportier looks.
-All cars come with a five-speed manual gearbox, while a four-speed auto is available on the 1.2.
+All cars come with a five-speed manual gearbox, though the optional five-speed automatic isn’t available on the turbocharged engine.

 The non-turbo 1.0-litre three-cylinder motor offers adequate performance.
 When we tested it, the 0-60mph sprint took 12.4 seconds, but flat-out performance isn’t a priority in a city car.
 Chopping and changing between speed limits in built-up areas means torque and tractability are more important, so the Kia’s decent showing between 50-70mph in fifth, taking 13.9 seconds, and its 9.5-second time from 30-50mph in fourth highlight the flexibility of its performance.